WeMakeDevs/github-tutorial/README.md

 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Akash Says, kunal is giving a good knowledge to the students.
 - Akash loves your content.
+- Akash says, you are better than that bhaiyas.